Avigilon: New Products and Innovations 2019

 360-Degree Coverage: Avigilon’s New H4 Multisensor Camera

-At the end of 2018, Avigilon revealed their new H4 Multisensor Camera, built off their popular H4 platform and one of Avigilon’s most powerful cameras yet; it offers offering nearly-unlimited options for field-of-view and powerful surveillance.
+At the end of 2018, Avigilon revealed their new H4 Multisensor Camera, built off their popular H4 platform, and one of Avigilon’s most powerful cameras yet.
+It offers nearly unlimited options for field-of-view and powerful surveillance.

-The 3-sensor camera can be setup to cover angles ranging from 180-degrees to 270-degrees.
-With a 4th sensor, you can set it up to cover a full 360-degrees; head over to their Youtube channel to see a demonstration.
+The 3-sensor camera can be set up to cover angles ranging from 180-degrees to 270-degrees.
+With a fourth sensor you can set it up to cover a full 360-degrees.
+Head over to Avigilon’s YouTube channel to see a demonstration.

-Video quality and resolution is excellent, too.
+Video quality and resolution are excellent too.
 The 3-sensor camera maxes out at 24MP, while the 4-sensor camera hits 32MP.

 Content Adaptive IR Technology